JotwaniNitin/Face-Detection/README.md

 2. Launch terminal and go to working directory.
 3. Enable the API by running the command below on terminal.
 The key and secret key are linked to my personal account.
 > export AWS_KEY=AKIARIEUVDB2EMS3DWU2

 > export AWS_SECRET=jL4rCO7qud+eIByZwLrItiCXnnh8cvKNxPWw2yTj
 4. Now from the downloaded zip, extract all files and run the index.html.
 Explore the site on your own will.

+### Further Work

+The website is needs to be integrated to the database for a full interctive experience.
+Given that I had started web development from scratch to only pursue this internship, I am studying to link the database in the most efficient manner yet.
+I will pursue and finish this project even after this submission. <br><br>

+It was an amazing experience working on this project and I happened to come across a lot of new things.
+The idea is a brilliant one and once implemented successfully will be another step forward in digitalisation.